peterstark72/everysport/README.md

 api.events(everysport.ALLSVENSKAN).finished().today()
 ```

-To actually fetch the events you can simply use it as an iterator, as in
+To actually fetch the events you can use it as an iterator, as in
 ```python
 for event in api.events(everysport.ALLSVENSKAN):
 	print event